sl7one/elifTech-test/README.md

 On the Shop page, you can choose a restaurant and select food items exclusively from that restaurant.
 You have the option to add food items to the shopping cart.
 On the Shop Cart page, you can view all the selected food items and proceed to order them or remove them from the shopping cart.
+After successfully submitting you have been redirected to the History page.
+On the History page, you can view a record of your submissions and any relevant information associated with them.

 ## Contribution